 Self MS/M.Phil & PhD Review by QEC, ZU on 4th April, 2019

-QEC of ZU organized MS/Mphil & PhD Review of all Postgraduate program of ZU on 4th April, 2019.
+QEC of Ziauddin Univeristy organised MS/Mphil & PhD Review of all Postgraduate programme of Ziauddin Univeristy on 4th April, 2019.
 Prof. Dr. Shaheen Sharafat, Dean Basic Medical Sciences and Director –Dow Research and Diagnostic Laboratory from Dow University of Health Sciences, was the External Evaluator.
-As per the directives of HEC, universities are required to perform Review on yearly basis to align MS/M.Phil and PhD programs according to HEC guidelines
+As per the directives of HEC, universities are required to perform reviews on yearly basis to align MS/M.Phil and PhD programmes according to HEC guidelines.

 Self Institutional Performance Evaluation by QEC, ZU on 29th and 30th May, 2019

-On 29-30th May, 2019 Self Institutional Performance Evaluation of Ziauddin University was organized by QEC of ZU.
+On 29-30th May, 2019 Self Institutional Performance Evaluation of Ziauddin University was organised by QEC of ZU.
 Mr. Muizz Alam Director QEC of Iqra University and Mr. Fawwad Mahmood Butt Director QEC of ILMA University conducted IPE of ZU as an External Evaluator.
-This exercise is mandatory for all DAIs by HEC to improve Quality of Universities and Institutions and develop a system of progression through self appraisal.
+This exercise is mandatory for all DAIs by HEC to improve the Quality of Universities and Institutions and develop a system of progression through self-appraisal.

 Contribution to QA in HEIs of Karachi